thinkaliker/MCFMPython/README.md

 - To exit, simply close the window.

 #Bugs/TODO
-- Write to file
-- Different output style selection
+- Files don't work across drives - I recommend keeping the output file on the C:\ drive
 - Input validation?